4 Speed and 5 Speed Transmissions

 Link #2: This shows BMW GS transmission.
 Well worthwhile to review this for information on shifting and various noises, etc. http://micapeak.com/bmw-gs/trans.html

-Link #3: http://w6rec.com/duane/bmw/trans/index.htm.
-This is NOT a link on how a transmission works (some IS covered), rather, mostly is on problems, repairs, indications of problems, testing, and many more details.
+Link #3: http://w6rec.com/duane/bmw/trans/index.htm Some information how a transmission works, but the bulk of the information in Duane's article is for the /2 and later transmission problems, testing, and many more details.
 MUCH of the information is NOT covered in my own transmission article, below, that you are reading.
-SO, DO READ Duane's article.
-This link is all about /2 AND LATER transmissions.
-It is a very worthwhile read, you will learn a lot.
-I have some minor nitpicking with the information, mostly not worth relating here.
-The article does describe the broken clutch lever pin problems, and you will find the the exact part numbers and information in my own clutch article.
-See also my item #14 below on the roller.
+It is a very worthwhile read.
+I have some nitpicking with some of the information, mostly not worth relating here.
+The article does describe the broken clutch lever pin problems, and you will find the the exact part numbers and information in my own clutch article for your Airhead.
+See also my item #14 (below) on the roller.

-I recommend you use ONLY a quality petroleum GL5 oil in the transmission, and preferably in grade 80W90 for most all conditions.
-You CAN use 75W90 or 85W90.
-There are oils available that replace the "90" with 120 or 140 but I recommend you do NOT use them unless you live in an area where the temperature that you start the bike at will be near or over 100°F and that you will be riding relatively fast or with heavy loading, or pulling a sidecar or trailer....all in VERY hot weather...consistently over 100°F.
+I have recommended in the past that you use ONLY a quality petroleum GL5 oil in the transmission, and preferably in grade 80W90 for most all conditions.
+I also said that you could use 75W90 or 85W90.
+There are oils available that replace the "90" with 120 or even 145 but I recommended that you do NOT use them unless you live in an area where the temperature that you start the bike at will be ~100°F or more, and that you will be riding relatively fast or with heavy loading, or pulling a sidecar or trailer....all in VERY hot weather...again, that means consistently over 100°F.

 Any oil will thin and thicken with temperature changes on its own 'chart curve'.
-How this happens is a property of the base oils, generally.
-Using a thicker (higher viscosity) oil ending in 120 or 140 or even 145, will take the transmission out of the design operating area, as far as gears and parts speeding up and slowing down during shifting. thus gear changes can be different.
-This will be especially noticeable if the day is cold and you are using a heavier (higher viscosity) weight oil.
-This same comment applies to the rear drive.
-Lubrication is reduced, protection is decreased and there are other not-so-nice things.
+How this happens is a property of the base oils and additives.
+Using a thicker (higher viscosity) oil ending in 120 or 140 or even 145, will/might take the transmission well out of the design operating area, as far as gears and parts speeding up and slowing down during shifting, thus gear changing up and down can be different.
+Restating this: the difference is in spin up and spin down time for shifting.
+I am also concerned that, when colder than ~100°F air temperature, and at colder start-up, lubrication is possibly reduced, protection could be decreased and there are other not-so-nice things.
 If you use, example, a 80W145, then the oil at any normal operating temperature will ALWAYS be thicker than if the oil was a 80W90.
+This may NOT be a bad thing for very hot climates and hard usage, but for most riders I think some caution is needed.
+I would certainly NOT use a petroleum-based oil in such a wide viscosity range, in moderate to colder climates.

-There is a Viscosity Index, different with all oils, depending on version, weight, manufacturer, etc.....that has to do with the rate of viscosity change of the oil with temperature change.
+There is a rating called Viscosity Index, different with all oils, depending on version, weight, manufacturer, etc.....that has to do with the rate of viscosity change of the oil with temperature change.
 A straight weight oil, such as SAE 80, will thin much more, than a 80W90, as temperature rises.
 The base stock and the additives control this.
 BMW wants you to use what it specifies.
-That's generally a very good idea.
+That's generally a very good idea....but I have set down earlier, above, what my thoughts are.
+NOTE: Better oils ARE now available, compared to when your bike was made.

 Transmission rattling noises